 Speed limits for various streets and highways are set by Maryland vehicle law.
-In many instances, these statutory limits do not account for actual traffic conditions important in the safe and efficient movement of traffic.
-The law allows these limits to be raised or lowered based on traffic engineering studies.
+In many instances, these statutory limits do not account for road contexts and actual traffic conditions important in the safe and efficient movement of traffic.
+The law allows these limits to be adjusted based on traffic engineering studies.

 Speed limits are set higher or lower than the statutory limits when one or more of the following circumstances are present: